UD-Math-Data-Science-1/notes/_sources/statistics/distributions.md

 f(x) = \frac{1}{\sqrt{2\pi\sigma^2}} \exp\left( -\frac{(x-\mu)^2}{2\sigma^2} \right).
 $$

 The CDF cannot be expressed using elementary functions.
-A normal PDF is peaked at the mean and drops off superexponentially and symmetrically on both sides.
+A normal PDF is peaked at the mean, dropping superexponentially and symmetrically on both sides.

 ```{code-cell}
 :tags: ["hide-input"]